Radstock: Education

 First schools for children up to 11 include St Mary's C of E Primary School, St Nicholas C of E Primary School and Trinity Primary School.
-In the neighbouring parish of Westfield lie Westfield Primary School and, for pupils with complex learning difficulties, Fosseway School.
+In the neighbouring parish of Westfield lie Westfield Primary School and, for pupils with complex learning difficulties, Fosse Way School.

 Writhlington School in Radstock is a secondary school for pupils aged 11–18.
 It has specialist status as a Business and Enterprise College.
 The school has 1,242 pupils in both compulsory and sixth-form education.
 The school is notable for its orchid project, which includes the biggest collection of orchids outside Kew Gardens and has won numerous awards including a gold medal at the 2009 Chelsea Flower Show.
 The school has also won awards in business with its enterprise companies and was named the most enterprising school in England in 2006.

 The town is served by the Somer Valley site of Bath College, a further education college in neighbouring Westfield.